It Really is November

 I can’t figure out why but I just feel like Thanksgiving is a week early.
 It’s that same feeling when your body knows it’s Friday, but the calendar is still insisting that it is only Thursday.
 So, procrastinating will be the verb of this holiday.
 I finally got around to Pinteresting and digging up old recipes and finding old links for recipes-I-used-a-million-years-ago-but-now-my-husband-says-hey-can-you-make-THAT-stuffing-you-know-the-really-good-one?
 So, here’s the plan:

 - Ina’s Sweet and Spicy Rosemary Cashews: Can be made a few days in advance.
 Double it, triple it, they are so good!

-- Hot Double-Onion Cheese Dip: Total time 1 hour, cook time 35 minutes at 425—pre-slice onions & grate the Gruyère to save some time the day of.
+- Hot Onion-Cheese Baby Making Dip: Total time 1 hour, cook time 35 minutes at 425—pre-slice onions & grate the Gruyère to save some time the day of.

 - Sausage Rolls with Worcestershire Sauce: Prep and Assembly time 30 minutes, cook time 35 minutes at 350—to make slicing easier once laid seam-side down cover and freeze until firm, 15 minutes or so; can be made ahead by assembling and cutting then cover and refrigerate for up to 8 hours or freeze until firm; layer between waxed paper in airtight container and freeze for up to 2 weeks, add 5 minutes to baking time; for appearances, add an egg wash before baking—whisk together one egg and 1 Tbsp. of water and brush over the rolls; and, if you’re really in a rush these can be baked a bit faster in a 425 degree oven for 20 minutes.